 The only way to scale a growing business is through automated product marketing, which provides the central core for all strategic thinking.
 At Automation Anywhere, that’s no different.

-Our product marketing department takes a holistic approach to bringing products to market, including our Enterprise RPA platform, IQ Bot artificial intelligence (AI)-powered Robotic Process Automation (RPA) solution, Bot Insight analytics platform, Bot Store RPA marketplace, new Discovery Bot process discovery solution, and more.
+Our product marketing department takes a holistic approach to bringing products to market, including our Enterprise RPA platform, Document Automation artificial intelligence (AI)-powered Robotic Process Automation (RPA) solution, Bot Insight analytics platform, Bot Store RPA marketplace, new Process Discovery solution, and more.

 Product marketers spend a lot of time working on product messaging and positioning.
 This involves communicating the company core values, why the company does what it does, differentiators, and more in a very consistent and clear manner to the market, buyers, partners, and even teammates.